The Most Romantic Things to Do in Melbourne for Valentine’s Day 2026

 Melbourne turns irresistible in February.
 The city glows a little louder, dinners feel flirtier, and every rooftop, riverside and hidden bar seems designed for two.
 And Valentine’s Day?
 Well, it lands like a spark, wrapping the whole city in a mood made for bold date nights, spontaneous adventures and moments that feel deliciously cinematic.

-From candlelit chef’s menus to after-dark art, sky-high sips and luxurious staycays, this is your guide to Melbourne’s most romantic happenings in 2026, curated for couples who want the day to truly hit differently.
+From candlelit chef’s menus to after-dark art, sky-high sips, Galentine’s revelry and indulgent staycays, this is your definitive guide to Melbourne’s most romantic happenings in 2026 — curated for couples and thriving singletons who want the day to feel considered, cinematic and entirely their own.

 Things to Do in Melbourne for Valentine’s Day 2026: Eat & Drink